soundpress/RulesOfNYC/docs/c26/index.rst

 (d) enforcement or criminal proceedings or the exercise of prosecutorial discretion in determining whether or not to institute such proceedings;

-(e) [;See City Planning Rules 43 RCNY § 5-02(d).]; ministerial actions, which shall appear on a list compiled, certified and made available for public inspection by the lead agencies, except as provided in 43 RCNY § 6-15(a), Type I, of this chapter, relating to critical areas and historic resources;
+(e) [;See City Planning Rules 43 RCNY § 5-02(d).]; ministerial actions, which shall appear on a list compiled, certified and made available for public inspection by the lead agencies, except as provided in 43 RCNY § 6-15(a), Type I, relating to critical areas and historic resources;

 (f) maintenance or repair involving no substantial changes in existing structures or facilities;